TracyGJG/transducer_lens/ReadMe.md

 ## Bonus - Recursive Sort

-Another diffrentiator of the Functional Programming style from imperative styles is the use of recursion in place of loops.
-A perfect example of this is how we can resolve multiple sort criteria using JS's `Array.sort` (or the ne `Array.sorted`) method(s).
+Another diffrentiator of the Functional Programming style from imperative styles is the use of (dependence on) recursion in place of loops.
+A perfect example of this is how we can resolve multiple sort criteria using JS's `Array.sort` (or the new `Array.toSorted`) method(s).

+When the `sort` method is called on the array it calls the comparator with a pair of items (_A_, _B_) from the array to discover in which order they need to be arranged, as indicated by the return value.

+- A negative value indicates to order _A_ before _B_.
+- Zero indicates that _A_ and _B_ are the same so the order should be left unchanged.
+- Positive values indicate the order should be _A_ after _B_.

+When a value of zero is returned, if there are comparators remaining, the call is reissued (a recursive call) with the next comparator to perform a 'next-level' sort comparison.
+This continues until all comparators are exhausted or a non-zero value is returned.

+The direction argument is used as a multiplier to modify the result of the comparator and potentially invert the sort order.
+If an adaptor function is supplied, it is used to convert the retrieved value before the comparison is performed.

+---